dronebilde over Oslo sentrum fra OsloMet taket

 Persistent Passion for Professional Education: Consequences for student completion and dropout (PERSIST)

-In developing your project idea, please keep in mind that MSCA evaluators will want to see why the proposed research project is solid, timely and innovative, why you are the best qualified person to carry it out, and also why SPS is the perfect place for you to carry it out.
-For the latter, the relevant expertise of the Centre and supervisor will be important.
-If you are also able to show that Norway would be a particularly good location for conducting (much of) your research, even better.
+In developing your project idea, please keep in mind that MSCA evaluators will want to see why the proposed research project is solid, timely and innovative, why you are the best qualified person to carry it out, and also why the perfect place for you to do this research is in Norway and at SPS.

 Supervisors